final sydney opera house

 Updated

-Now updated to include the new functionality in darktable 4.6!
+Now updated to include the new functionality in darktable 4.8!

-This post provides an overview of how to use the new scene-referred workflow in darktable using easy, step-by-step instructions.
+This post provides an overview of how to use the scene-referred workflow in darktable using easy, step-by-step instructions.
 See this article and the manual for an explanation of what scene-referred means and why you should use it over the display-referred workflow that many photo processing programs still use.

 Setup